hannahj25/Code-Quiz/README.md

  ## Future considerations

  Add more and better questions!

- There is an issue where the quiz still runs after the timer reaches 0, meaning users can continue to answer questions (they will get a negative score if they answer incorrectly after timer is 0).
-I coded the gameOver function to be called when the timeCount is 0 but it doesn't work, so I want to fix that.
+Depending how many, make timer longer.

+ There is a delay on the timer starting after the quiz displays; the best workaround I could find for now was having my timer text display (from the HTML) as 60, but set my actual timer as 59.
+So it shows 60, delays, then shows 59 and counts down from there.
+Not perfect as on 'Play Again' it will then first show whatever time was remaining after the prior attempt at the quiz before counting down from 59.

+ I would like to modify the scoring system so points are also added for each correct answer.

  The overall styling could be a lot nicer.
 Bootstrap's modal component may be a better option for displaying the scoreboard.